sshniro/zap-docs/source/includes/examples.md

 <a name="examples"></a>Examples
 =========================================

-The following are high level examples of how to use the ZAP APIs to perform specific actions.
+The following are high-level examples on how to use the ZAP APIs to perform specific actions.

 <aside class="notice">
 The examples shows some usages with the minimal required arguments.
-However, this is not a reference and not all APIs nor arguments are shown.
-View API catalogue to see all the parameters and socpe of each APIs.
+However, this is not a reference, and not all APIs nor arguments are shown.
+View the API catalog to see all the parameters and scope of each APIs.
 </aside>

 Using Spider
 -------------------

-The spider is a tool that is used to automatically discover new resources (URLs) on a particular site.
+The Spider is a tool that is used to automatically discover new resources (URLs) on a particular site.
 It begins with a list of URLs to visit, called the seeds, which depends on how the Spider is started.
-The Spider then visits these URLs, it identifies all the hyperlinks in the page and adds them to the list of URLs to visit and the process continues recursively as long as new resources are found.
+The Spider then visits these URLs, it identifies all the hyperlinks in the page and adds them to the list of URLs to visit, and the process continues recursively as long as new resources are found.

-During the processing of an URL, the Spider makes a request to fetch the resource and then parses the response, identifying hyperlinks.
+During the processing of a URL, the Spider makes a request to fetch the resource and then parses the response, identifying hyperlinks.
 Each response type is processed differently in ZAP.
-The processing behaviours is different for different types of responses.

 ### Start the spider